 The US-China Business Council (USCBC) is a private, nonprofit, nonpartisan, membership association for American companies engaged in business with the People's Republic of China.
 Founded in 1973, USCBC provides its members with research and information services; holds meetings and conferences on a wide range of business topics; publishes a quarterly online magazine, biweekly newsletter, and in-depth reports on China trade, investment, and operational issues; and takes an active role on US policy issues relating to China and international trade.

-USCBC’s Government Affairs (GA) team is seeking full-time or part-time intern to assist with US policy monitoring and tracking, along with other research responsibilities.
-The job is a paid internship requiring a 35-hour per week commitment for full time interns and a 20-hour per week commitment for part time interns at USCBC’s Washington, DC office.
+USCBC’s US Government Affairs (GA) team is seeking a part-time intern to assist with US policy monitoring and tracking, along with other research responsibilities.
+The job is a paid internship requiring a 20-hour per week commitment for part time interns at USCBC’s Washington, DC office.
+Work is currently remote, but applicants must be based in the DC metro region in order to report to the office when in person work resumes.
 The internship will last for a period of no less than six months and no more than one year.
-Starting pay is $14.00 per hour.
+Starting pay is $15.00 per hour.
 Applicants must have US work authorization for the internship.

-- Research and monitor US congressional engagement on China, including tracking, summarizing and maintaining a database of:
+- Research and monitor US congressional engagement on China, including tracking, summarizing and maintaining a database of relevant legislation, key committees, and any other China related initiatives by Senators/Representatives.

 - Provide administrative/program support as required.